 Activities, tours and attractions - The rainforest can be explored by self-guided trails, guided walks, horse rides and even a flying fox.
 The reef can be visited for a half day.

 Cape Tribulation is also home to 2 interpretive walks - Dubuji Boardwalk (a 1.8 km boardwalk through the forest and mangroves) and Madja Botanical Walk (a boardwalk and pathway through the high value Daintree coastal rainforest).
-Maardja is 10 minutes south of town while Dubuji is off the main street and exits onto Myall Beach.
+Madja is 10 minutes south of town while Dubuji is off the main street and exits onto Myall Beach.

 Accommodation - A good range of accommodation styles exists in the valley from eco-retreats, mid range and budget resorts, bed and breakfasts, holiday houses, farmstays and camping grounds.
 Accommodation houses offer rooms, set in natural surroundings, with something to suit everyone.

 Services - most conveniences are available at Cape Tribulation.
 There are two small supermarkets, bottleshops, cafes, ATMs and several restaurants all within walking distance.

 History - The name Cape Tribulation can be traced back to Lieutenant James Cook who was trying to find a way through, what he described as ‘the insane labyrinth’.
 His ship ran into Endeavour Reef, north-northeast of Cape Tribulation.
 He wrote: “I name this point Cape Tribulation, because here began all my troubles.”

 Driving north to Cape Tribulation there are great views to the east, over the Great Barrier Reef, and north to the Cape itself.
 The road was only put through to Cape Tribulation in 1962.